Reference Guide

 asyncio.run(main())

-# Test your PostgreSQL connection using the pgconfig test command
+Test your PostgreSQL connection configurations directly from the command line.

 Connection successful: (1,)